rsksmart/RSKIPs/IPs/RSKIP438.md

 ### Gas cost constant
-The value of `INITCODE_WORD_COST` is selected based on performance benchmarks of differing worst-cases per implementation, more details about how this value was selected can be found in the [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860#gas-cost-constant).
+The value of `INITCODE_WORD_COST` is selected based on performance benchmarks of differing worst-cases per implementation, more details about how this value was selected can be found in the [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860#gas-cost-constant) that were based on to create this RSKIP.

 ### Gas cost per word (32-byte chunk)
 The chosen cost of 2 gas per word was decided and discussed in the [EIP-3860](https://eips.ethereum.org/EIPS/eip-3860#gas-cost-per-word-32-byte-chunk).
 It's intended to